 The culminating experience of the University of Texas at Austin’s GAMMA Program is the Capstone Course.
-This course brings together about thirty students from different disciplines to work together in small groups to develop 2D and 3D games and/or mobile apps.
-The class reflects the realities of the industry: people with diverse talents having to work together in order to meet a deadline.
+This course brings together about 30 students from different disciplines to work together in small groups to develop 2D and 3D games and/or mobile apps.
+The class reflects the realities of the industry: people with diverse talents having to work together to meet a deadline.
 Watch the video and read below for further details on the Capstone Course.

 2D Capstone (Fall Semesters):

 Most mobile, social, and casual games are 2D games.
-Why not learn how to make them for the rapidly growing mobile, social, and casual game markets?
-Teams of students from the Computer Science Department, College of Fine Arts, Radio-Television-Film Department, and other departments make awesome games to show prospective employers and the world!
+Why not learn how to make them for the rapidly growing mobile, social and casual game markets?
+Teams of students from the Computer Science Department, College of Fine Arts, Radio-Television-Film Department and other departments create awesome games to show prospective employers and the world!

 3D Capstone (Spring Semesters):

 3D games are the bread and butter of the game industry.
 While harder to make but more immersive than 2D games, they are, for many game studios, more lucrative.
 Learn how to make 3D games using the Unity 3D game engine in small teams, while learning the common practices and processes of game studios.